ddev/ddev.com/src/content/blog/watch-ddev-local-new-casual-webhosting-feature.md

 I personally have three trivial sites running on this casual webhosting setup on a $5/month Linode server, and have had no problems so far.
 (See [randyfay.com](http://randyfay.com) for the list of sites).

-Note that if you just want to show a site to your colleagues or customers, you might get by just fine with the `ddev share` command, which requires [no setup at all](https://ddev.com/ddev-local/sharing-a-ddev-local-project-with-other-collaborators/).
+If you want to show a site to your colleagues or customers, you might get by fine with the `ddev share` command, which requires [no setup at all](https://ddev.com/ddev-local/sharing-a-ddev-local-project-with-other-collaborators/).

 [Read the Casual Webhosting docs](https://ddev.readthedocs.io/en/latest/users/alternate-uses/#casual-project-webosting-on-the-internet-including-lets-encrypt)